TheCahyag/Git-Essential-Training/README.md

 * `git add .`: Add all the files in the current directory to the git repo
 * `git commit`: Commit the change
     * `git commit -m "Message"`: Commit with a message
+    * `git commit -a`: Add all modified messages to the staging index and commit them
 * `git log`: Show a log of all the commits made
     * `git log -n #`: Will return the last # commits from the log
     * `git log --since=2018-05-15`: Returns all commits since a specific date